 While there is a little front-end development work associated with this position, Deacom developers focus their time primarily on back-end development.

 You do your best in a hoodie and jeans.

 With our “professionally relaxed” dress code, employees have the freedom to wear everything from shorts and flip flops to hoodies and hats.
 So, keep those formal clothes packed away in the attic and come to work how you are most comfortable.

 You’d rather punch a keyboard than punch a clock.

 We also have implemented flexible scheduling to help employees face the demands of juggling work, family, and life-related issues.
 Want to dodge the Schuylkill traffic, schedule that long overdue dentist appointment, or make your kid’s soccer game?
 As long as you put in the appropriate working hours each day, you can flex your schedule to start anytime between 7am and 10am.

 Your passion for programming expands beyond Deacom’s four walls.

-GitHub or Bitbucket is bookmarked in your Web browser.
+GitHub is bookmarked in your Web browser.

 Not for you?
 Check out these other opportunities at Deacom: